If you have chosen the winter to travel to Spain, we want to give you some ideas to inspire you and make you live unforgettable experiences.

 In its choice as the most interesting city in the world to visit in 2018, Lonely Planet has especially valued the successful fusion between tradition and innovation, which is appreciated, for example, in gastronomy: Sevillian bars and restaurants have managed to incorporate the latest trends and culinary fashions without losing their traditions, such as tapas.

-We bet on Lisbon and Porto as destinations in 2018 !!!
+We bet on Portugal with Lisbon and Porto as key destinations for 2018 !!!

-In 2012 and 2014, Porto was distinguished with the prestigious title of Best European Destination.
-The city competed against 19 other selected towns and after a three weeks’ period of online voting, the results came out and Porto was announced has the winner.
+With Lisbon and Porto classified, it is the only European nation worthy of several prizes.
+This is the reflection of an increase in the interest of the traveller in Portugal and thus was highlighted as the best destination also in 2016.
+Likewise in 2012 and 2014, Porto was distinguished with the prestigious title of Best European Destination.
+The city competed against 19 other selected towns and after a three weeks’ period of online voting, the results came out and Porto was announced the winner.
 Besides this title, Porto has other ones in its most recent history.
-The city was also highlighted by Lonely Planet has one of the top 10 best value cities in 2017.
+The city was also highlighted by Lonely Planet as one of the top 10 best value cities in 2017.

 Carnival Festivities in Cadiz